Leakage of Dataset Properties in Multi-Party Machine Learning: Attack Results

 First, logistic regression models appear to be at a higher risk, with average attack accuracy being higher as compared to neural network models: {$84.5\%$ vs.~$71.3\%$ for Adult and $80.2\%$ vs.~$70.8\%$ for Health datasets}.
 We suspect that this is mainly due to their simple architecture, which is easy to learn using a meta-classifier.

 Second, the attack works well (greater than 74\%) when the sensitive variable $A$ is correlated with the target variable $Y$ irrespective of its relation with $X$, i.e., cases where $Y\sim A$.
 The attack accuracy is almost equal to a random guess when $Y\bot A$.
 Recall that in the case of $X\sim A$, not all features used for training are correlated with $A$ but only those in a subset of $X$, $\subX$.
 To understand this scenario further, we reduced the number of features used during training to 3 (we refer to this setting as \RedactT{} in the tables).
 As the number of training features decreases, the correlation signal between $A$ and $\subX$ becomes stronger, and the logistic regression model can capture that.
-However, as we showed earlier, in realistic datasets, most of the variables are highly correlated with the sensitive variable and hence exhibit better attack accuracy.

 Our experiments for the case when both $X$ and $Y$ are independent of the sensitive variable $A$ exhibit attack accuracy that is close to a random guess.
 This is expected as the variable has no correlation that the model can memorize, and hence we exclude them from Table~\ref{tbl:synthetic-multi}.